hdinsight/hdinsight.github.io/spark/spark-stream-session-configuration.md

 ### Resolution Steps:

-1. Start from YARN UI to understand when the application execution started and when did it finish, you will also find that the .
+1. Start from YARN UI to understand when the application execution started and when did it finish.
 2. Look at the log (yarn application log/node manager log) for that specific job.
 3. From the YARN logs we identified that the application was killed by someone through Livy
 ~~~~